How Digital Currency and NFT Transactions Are Evolving in 2025

 Here’s what applies:

-- NFTs must be delivered to the correct wallet address
+• NFTs have to be sent to the right wallet address

 Merchants can fight disputes using blockchain records, smart contract logs, and timestamped delivery proof.